SalomePlatform/shaper/src/SketchPlugin/doc/distanceFeature.rst

 Distance constraint
 ===================

-Distance constraint fixes distance between two objects.
+Distance constraint fixes the distance between two objects.

 The constraint can be defined between such objects as point, line, line or arc end point, center of circle or arc.

-To create Distance constraint in the active Sketch:
+To create a Distance constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Distance* item  or
 #. click **Distance** button in Sketch toolbar: